$211,476Average Value$170Average Price per Sq Ft53Homes For Sale

 School days at Skiatook High

 Skiatook students move on to a new school every two to three years.
-The good news for parents is that they’re all in the city, and several are in the same complex.
+The good news for parents is that they’re all in the neighborhood, and several are in the same complex.
 First up is Marrs Elementary, then Skiatook Elementary for grades 2 and 3.
 Skiatook Intermediate Elementary is next, followed by Newman Middle School for grades 6 through 8.
 Then it’s on to Skiatook High School, where students can participate in extracurricular activities like photography, community volunteering and Future Farmers of America.
 Each school earns a Niche grade of B or higher.

 Skiatook students can attend Skiatook Elementary School.